TND/django-files-widget/README.md

 Django AJAX form widgets and model fields for multiple files/images upload with progress bar

 __This is currently a pre-alpha release.
-Not all functionality is there, only `ImagesField` has been implemented.
+Not all functionality is there, only `ImageField` and `ImagesField` have been implemented.
 There is currently no error handling built in at all.__

 Features
 --------